 member, and from 1992 to 1993, board president.

-While I have traveled all over the world, I think my favorite destination is Hawai'i, where I try to spend every Christmas.
+While I have traveled all over the world, I think my favorite destination is Hawai'i, where for most of a decade I tried to spend every Christmas.

-In 2006, I learned personal income tax preparation and since January, 2007, I have prepared hundreds of personal returns for clients of Bullins Tax Service in West Wichita.
-I returned there again for the 2012 tax season, but this time as trainer and associate.
+In 2006, I learned personal income tax preparation and beginning January, 2007 into April 2011, I prepared hundreds of personal returns for clients of Bullins Tax Service in West Wichita.
+I returned there again briefly for the 2012 tax season, but that time as trainer and associate.

 For more about the Marine Corps Marathon, click here.